MrShelDie/RISC-V-CPU/README.md

 <div align="left">
 	To start the project, you will need to install <a href="https://www.xilinx.com/products/design-tools/vivado/vivado-ml.html">Vivado</a>.
 <div/>
-After installation, copy the current repository and open the project file (RISC-CPU.spy) in Vivado.
+After installation, clone the current repository and open the project file (RISC-CPU.spy) in Vivado.

 ## RISC-V processor Microarchitecture